Corporate Finance Tutorials

 The Chief Financial Officer (CFO) is accountable for the financial, administrative and risk management operations of the company.
 The basic role includes the development of an operational and financial strategy, metrics tied to the overall group strategy, and the ongoing monitoring and development and of control systems designed to report accurate financial results and preserve company assets.

 - Prepare and present financial data: The primary CFO job description includes presenting and reporting accurate and timely financial information of a company.
 All stakeholders like shareholders, creditors, investors, management and other interested persons rely on the financial information provided by the CFO job description.
 This includes working on annual financial reporting, organizational revenue/expense reporting, press releases, development and monitoring of contract/grant and organizational budgets.

-- Taking a decision and maintain capital structure: This is another important work included in CFO job description.
+- Taking a decision and maintain capital structure: This is another important work included in the CFO job description.
 Chief Financial Officer (CFO) is responsible for the company’s overall financial health.
-He has to take a decision like in what manner company’s funds should be invested to make the financial position better.
-He should consider all factors like risk, liquidity, market conditions etc. A CFO job description also determines an adequate capital structure of the company.
-He must know what should be the best debt-equity mix for the company so that company’s funds are managed in best possible manner.
+He has to take a decision like in what manner a company’s funds should be invested to make the financial position better.
+He should consider all factors like risk, liquidity, market conditions, etc. A CFO job description also determines an adequate capital structure of the company.
+He must know what should be the best debt-equity mix for the company so that the company’s funds are managed in the best possible manner.

 - Training and increasing awareness and knowledge related to financial management matters across the organization.

 - The other role of Chief Financial Officer is to work with the President/CEO on the long-term strategic vision of the company which includes fostering and cultivating stakeholder relationships across various levels as well as assisting in the development and negotiation of contracts.